How to find a lost cat - tips & advice for what to do

 Why do cats go missing?

 There’s a reason cats and curiosity go hand in hand – cats are notoriously inquisitive by nature.
 Your cat may have slipped out the open door driven by their instincts to hunt or defend their territory if a new neighborhood cat has been coming around.
 If your cat is not spayed or neutered, they may try to leave your house in search of a potential mate, especially in the spring and summer months.

 If you have an outdoor cat, they could be any number of places.
 Sometimes well-meaning Good Samaritans take cats in, not knowing that they have a loving home.
 Your cat may have decided to explore an open garage or shed and got trapped when the homeowner shut the door.
 Sadly, it’s also possible that cats fall prey to wildlife or get injured in a traffic accident.
 Before jumping to the worst-case scenario, it’s important to do a thorough, physical search.

 While we often think of cats as mighty hunters, cats are both predators and prey.
 In a new, unfamiliar setting, they may feel exposed and nervous, and their instincts will lead them to hide.
 Sometimes a sick cat may attempt to leave your house to seek a quiet, secluded space to hide if they are feeling unwell and vulnerable.
 They will usually not venture far, but if your cat is sick and unable to find food or water, time is of the essence.

-When searching for your lost cat, you need to check every nook and cranny – some common cat hiding spots include tucked under decks, porches, sheds, bushes, cars – any tiny hidey-hole you think they may be able to wriggle into.
+When you are trying to find your lost cat, you need to check every nook and cranny – some common cat hiding spots include tucked under decks, porches, sheds, bushes, cars – any tiny hidey-hole you think they may be able to wriggle into.
 Even if you feel like you’ve looked a hundred times, do a thorough indoor and outdoor search multiple times, it’s very possible that they are hiding nearby out of sight.

 Can cats come home on their own?